plausible/docs/docs/google-search-console-integration.md

 ## Remove the Google Search Console integration

-If you'd like to remove the Google Search Console integration, click on the "**Unlink Google account**" button in the "**Search Console**" section of your website settings.
+If you'd like to remove the Google Search Console integration, click on the "**Unlink Google account**" button in the "**Google Search Console Integration**" module within the "**Integrations**" section of your website settings.